neshoba78/jpierite-fabacademy/may-31-invention-intellectual-property-and-income.md

 **Discussion of Copyright**

 Use of copyright is for creative works.
 While copyright does not protect the design of a thing, it does protect the actual files which were authored.
 Copyright regulates: reproduction, modification, distribution, performance, and display of creative work.
+Copyrights are secured upon creaton, and not dependent filing.
+You can register the work with a copyright office, but this only creates a papertrail.
+Copyrights last for the oerson's lifetime, plus 70 years.
+A "clean room" redesign of work can be done to accomplish the same design, but must be created from scratch and absent of knowledge of the original work.

+Licenses can be commercial that are paid for and maintain the secrecy of the work.
+Open-source only means that the source code is shared, the actual work is not necessarily available for free.
+There are several flavors of open-source licensing.
+Neil crafted a blanket statement which would cover the work done by Center for Bits and Atoms independent of the source of funding for specific projects.
+While somewhat sufficient, companies prefer to have "pages of legalese".
+An exercise in modifying the MIT license respective of indigenous concepts is part of my homework for this class.

+Neil points out several questions that companies want to know when reviewing a license:

+* Does the author certify that he or she created the work?
+* Can the author clearly assert that he or she can transfer ownership?
+* Does the author commit to the transfer to the company for reproduction, modification, distribution, performance, or display?

+"Pedigree" of work as warranted by a license is only one factor.
+What companies also need is the ability of the author to support and share knowledge related to the design files.

+**Discussion of Trademark**

+Trademarks protect the mark or brand of a product.
+This could be a name or slogan that identifies a product.
+In order to claim a trademark, a person would have to mark it with a trademark symbol and then defend the use of that name or slogan.
+This is useful for a commercial brand, but not specifically useful for protecting intellectual property.

 **Sources**